Fall 2016 Freshman Application

 No. There is no early decision or early action admission.

-Plan II does have a suggested priority deadline of October 15.
+Plan II does have a suggested application completion date of October 15.
 Applicants must be aware that Plan II reviews applications in the order in which they are completed and received (from UT Admissions) at Plan II.
 Plan II conducts rolling admissions.
 Therefore, fewer and fewer spaces will be available as we move throught the application cycle.
 Applying late in the cycle (the last two weeks prior to the deadline) could decrease an applicant's likelihood of admission.

 How will I be notified of my Plan II admission status?

-All applicants will hear from Plan II Honors concerning Plan II admissions decision only via the US mail.
-If an applicant has not received notification from Plan II Honors by March 10, the application should email Plan II Admissions.
+All applicants will hear from Plan II Honors concerning Plan II admissions decision via the US mail.
+If an applicant has not received notification from Plan II Honors by March 15, the application should email Plan II Admissions.

 All applicants have until May 1 to make a final decision about attending the University of Texas and Plan II Honors.
 However, admitted applicants should be aware that the UT Division of Housing and Food Services will not offer a housing contract until the admitted applicant has paid the $200 UT enrollment fee.
 So, the sooner an admitted applicant pays the $200 enrollment fee, committing to Plan II Honors and UT Austin, the better the chance of being assigned to on-campus first-choice housing options, including honors housing options.

 Please do NOT call the Plan II Honors Program office to ask about an admission decision.
 We will not discuss admission decisions over the phone.
-You are, however, welcome to email the admissions director, Jennifer Scalora, with any questions or concerns.
+You are, however, welcome to email the admissions director, Kerry Pasquale, with any questions or concerns.

 May I specialize or double-major if I'm in Plan II?